What Recruiters Actually Want From You

 First off, remember that recruiters are looking for a resume at a job fair - bring it with you, and bring several copies (if you have different resumes geared towards different industries, you're even more prepared!).
 Our most recent show had over 20 employers all seeking qualified and prepared applicants to fill their openings!

 "I'm looking closely at your transferable skills.
 I want to see that you have some sales experience, regardless of what field it may be in.
 I didn't have jewelry experience when I first came to Kay, but I definitely had sales experience."

 - Recruiter for Kay Jewelers

-Eye contact is incredibly important at the fair and in interview!
-Shake the recruiters hand when you introduce yourself, smile with enthusiasm, and always ask for their personal business card to reach out in the future.
+Eye contact is incredibly important at the fair and during the interview!
+Shake the recruiter's hand when you introduce yourself, smile with enthusiasm, and always ask for their personal business card to reach out in the future.

 "Eye contact is huge.
 I want the employee to be confident in what they are saying and what they are qualified for.
 When we place them [with a client], we want to make sure it's a right fit all around."

 Resumes & Interviewing

 If you've been able to land an interview from follow up, job fair or otherwise, make sure that you are fully prepared!
 When you show up to an interview, make sure you have extra copies of your resume.
 Don't guarantee that they printed them out for you, and anticipate that there will be people in the interview room who have not been briefed on you or your background.